-I believes the wording of the 2009 version of the Code is ethically sound and should therefore not be changed.
+The wording of the 2009 version of the Code is ethically sound and should therefore not be changed.

-A good health outcome is intrinsic to good medicine and Good Medical Practice.
+The doctors insist that "a good health outcome is what we are about.
+It is intrinsic to good medicine and Good Medical Practice."

-It is also unclear whether doctors will be compelled to act contrary to their own conscience regarding patient requests for referrals.
+I hope doctors will not be compelled to act contrary to their own conscience regarding patient requests for referrals.
 Labor MPs in Queensland including Deputy Premier Jackie Trad have demanded that Queensland doctors be compelled to refer women for an abortion, and thus violate the conscientious beliefs of many doctors.

-I strongly believe that the new guidelines will have a chilling effect on the freedom of doctors to publicly debate the merits of medical treatments.
+What is clear is that the new guidelines will have a chilling effect on the freedom of doctors to publicly debate the merits of medical treatments.